 How Close Were They?
+Both

-Both Percival Lowell and William Pickering had spent a lot of time and energy calculating the position of the ninth planet.
-With its orbit now established, we can see how close they really were.
+Percival Lowell and William Pickering had spent a lot of time and energy

+Although Tombaugh had finally decided to ignore Lowell's predictions, and set about examining the whole sky, Pluto was discovered within six degrees of where Lowell and Pickering had independently predicted it to be.
 This diagram is from Dennis Rawlin's article "The Mysterious Case of Planet Pluto," (Sky & Telescope, March 1968).
 It shows Pluto's actual orbit compared to its calculated orbit.
 (The Pickering orbit is from his 1928 calculations.)
 In 1930, when Pluto was discovered, Lowell's orbit comes remarkably close to Pluto's, as shown in the upper left quadrant of the diagram.
+However, location was not the only part of their calculations.
+Mass, distance, period, and other orbital elements were duly predicted by the two astronomers.
+The table below compares their numbers with Pluto's actual elements.

 Orbital Elements Lowell Pickering Pluto